nopnop2002/esp-idf-ftpServer/README.md

 ![config-filesystem-2](https://user-images.githubusercontent.com/6020549/150039095-a3fd9c2d-55a8-4314-a825-01990a62cb61.jpg)

 ### FAT file system on SDMMC peripheral SDCARD
-SDMMC can only be used with ESP32.
 You can select 1 Line Mode & SD card speed.
-SDMMC 4Line mode is difficult to use on the ESP32. (see below)
+It is difficult to use the SDMMC 4Line mode on the ESP32. (see below)
 ![config-filesystem-3](https://user-images.githubusercontent.com/6020549/140200541-e693e5df-acd0-42bc-9c90-ab47ed6885a9.jpg)

 ## WiFi Setting